Bougaribaya Village Sanitation Project – Mali

 The village of Bougaribaya has a population of about 2,000, and is the head of a commune of over 7,000 people.

 In Bougaribaya, there is a water tower that brings water to one tap in the village.
-However, the tap costs a small amount of money (about 3 cents per bucket), so its accessibility is limited many of the villagers.
+However, the tap costs a small amount of money (about 3 cents per bucket), so its accessibility is limited to many of the villagers.

 Despite efforts at sensitization and technical training, treatment of drinking water is still largely unpracticed in the village.
-Sanitation issues in the community are exacerbated by general lack of sanitary practices such as hand washing and use of latrine covers.
+Sanitation issues in the community are exacerbated by a general lack of sanitary practices such as hand washing and the use of latrine covers.
 Soak pits are only built in a small portion of the compounds in the village.

 The wells pose a significant issue to the health of the population, as trash is strewn across the village, mainly consisting of food scraps, plastic, paper goods and organic material such as straw and corn husks.
 In addition, the trash also includes animal feces which are deposited almost everywhere in the village, since animals are allowed to roam around without any sort of fencing systems for the majority of animal owners.

 Trash and animal feces can be deposited close to the wells, most of which are hand-dug and unlined, posing serious risks of contamination leading to water-borne illnesses.
 These trash piles also pose a health threat as they attract flies and other insects which can carry diseases that contaminate food and water sources.
-During rainy season they create breeding grounds for mosquitoes, adding to the enormous issue of malaria in the area.
+During the rainy season, they create breeding grounds for mosquitoes, adding to the enormous issue of malaria in the area.

 The Director of the Bougaribaya First and Secondary Cycle Community School began a program with the students of the second cycle to clean up the village.
 However, due to a paucity of rakes, shovels and wheelbarrows, the program is not very extensive.